Health ministers making progress on funding talks, finding common ground: Duclos

 That came as the health-care system was once again stressed beyond its limit in the face of an unexpectedly early and intense flu season and labour shortages exacerbated by COVID-19 pandemic burnout.
 The national shortage of children's pain and fever medication did not help.

 Provinces are responsible for health-care delivery, but Ottawa provides a direct transfer to cover some of the costs.
-The premiers want Ottawa to increase its share of the costs from a bit more than one-fifth to above one-third.
+In 2022-23 that transfer totalled $45 billion, an increase of more than 40 per cent in the last eight years.

+The current funding formula ensures the annual Canada Health Transfer goes up at least three per cent a year, and by more if Canada's economic growth is outpacing that amount.
+It increased 4.8 per cent between 2021-22 and 2022-23 and right now is set to rise nine per cent, to $49 billion, next year.

+The provinces, which collectively spend more than 34 per cent of their budgets on health, say Ottawa foots about one-fifth of the cost of delivering public health care.
+They want that to increase to more than one-third.

+"It wouldn't be the right thing to do to just throw more money at the product and sit back and watch the problem not get fixed because we didn't use this moment to say 'No, no, no, it's time to improve the system in very, very real ways.'"

+About a week after that interview Trudeau met with Quebec Premier François Legault in Montreal, one of the most vocal opponents to accepting any conditions with the new money.

-Ontario Premier Doug Ford was the first to signal real progress in the talks on Jan.
-11. He said Ontario was open to providing the accountability Ottawa was asking for as long as it was understood that provinces also needed flexibility.
+Legault expressed optimism a deal would happen following that meeting.
+But the first real sign of progress came Jan.
+11, when Ontario Premier Doug Ford said his government was open to providing the accountability Ottawa was asking for, as long as it was understood that provinces also needed flexibility.

-Quebec Premier Francois Legault, who initially strongly opposed any strings being attached to the increase, said on Wednesday he was also willing to move.
-He had expressed optimism things were improving after meeting with Prime Minister Justin Trudeau in Montreal before Christmas.

-Federal sources have told The Canadian Press in recent weeks there was movement behind the scenes, largely through the efforts of Duclos and his office, Intergovernmental Affairs Minister Dominic LeBlanc, and provincial health ministries.

-Ottawa was reluctant to do the same with health care for a number of reasons, but one federal source who was granted anonymity because they were not authorized to speak publicly said the notion was not off the table.

-Ontario Premier Doug Ford said on Friday provinces will not be going that route.
+Then on Jan.
+18, Legault said he was also willing to move and that he and Ford had agreed to provide the data improvements the federal government wanted.
+He said now it's up to Ottawa to get the other provinces on board.

+The Liberal government has struck individual deals with provinces in the past, including the last time federal-provincial health funding negotiations broke down.

-“It's not going to be a one-off for Ontario another for someone else,” Ford said.
-“We've all agreed, all the premiers, we all have to work together and stay united and that's exactly what we're going to do.”
+"It's not going to be a one-off for Ontario, another for someone else," he said on Friday.
+"We've all agreed, all the premiers, we all have to work together and stay united and that's exactly what we're going to do."

-The premiers want to sit down as a group with Trudeau to hammer out an agreement, but that meeting has not happened no date has been set.

-The last time the provinces and federal government were negotiating an increase to health transfers in 2016, the premiers were united until talks broke down and New Brunswick signed a bilateral deal.
-Other provinces later followed suit.
+The federal government laid out five specific commitments they want to see, including reducing wait lists and surgical backlogs, improving access to family medicine, mental-health care, aging with dignity and modernizing health-care technology and data sharing.

+That last issue was among the biggest sticking points.
+Duclos said Friday that it is mostly about the sharing of medical records between health providers.

 This report by The Canadian Press was first published Jan.
 20, 2023.